absurdhero/minnie/README.md

 frustrating and great for large, collaborative, code-bases.

 Goals:
- - Rust-like syntax but without lifetimes
+ - Familiar rust-like syntax but without lifetimes
  - Statically typed but with optional type annotations -- You only specify types if you want
  - An efficient runtime with minimal garbage collection